-With discounts available from Admiral, it can be a good way to save yourself some money.
+With discounts available from most providers, it could be a good way to save yourself some money.
 However, as with all car insurance policies, the potential savings you make will depend on your own circumstances and driving history as well as those of the other drivers listed on the policy.

 You may still find it cheaper to purchase separate standalone policies for each of the cars you’re looking to cover.

 Other ways to save on car insurance

 - Add a named driver - if one of your family’s drivers is young or inexperienced, adding a more experienced named driver, such as a parent, to the policy could result in a fall in premiums.